algernonslab/Webview-ReactNativeStorage-Demo/README.md

     }
 },
 ```
 `handleGet` is the deliveryman doing the lookup of your address to pass on your purchased item.
-It checks if the key matches any of the switchboard requests made previously, as it's not at all unfeasible to imagine someone ordering a different package at the same time as you.
-You won't know when theirs is ready, even if you know yours - each person's journey is their own.
+It checks if the key matches any of the switchboard requests made previously, as it's not at all unfeasible to imagine someone ordering a different package at around the same time as you.
+The order in which these requests are fulfilled is variable, so a hashtable offers a convenient look up strategy.

 ### You Wanna Bridge-it, Bridge-it (bridge.html)